gabRpt/matsim-output-postgreSQL-converter/docs/documentation.md

 * Commit and push the changes.

+## Troubleshooting

-NB : To solve plugin problems checkout [this](https://github.com/honkit/honkit/issues/217)
+* To solve plugins problems checkout [this](https://github.com/honkit/honkit/issues/217)

+* When modifying SUMMARY.md you have to delete `_book` folder and restart the server.